Analysis | How close were we to an actual stolen election — stolen by Trump?

 Those numbers look favorable for the GOP — and they are, or at least certainly more favorable than the actual election results or the House as a whole (where Democrats have a majority).

 But some of those delegations were close calls.
 Rep. Liz Cheney (R-Wyo.) was one of the earliest members to criticize Trump’s fraud claims, as far back as November, and as the only member in Wyoming’s delegation, she would have controlled her state’s one vote.
 Eight other GOP-majority delegations would no longer have had a majority if even one Republican chose Biden.
-And the four tied states included Michigan, where Republican Reps.
-Fred Upton and Peter Meijer wound up supporting Trump’s impeachment, with Upton also criticizing Trump’s fraud claims in November.
+And the four tied states included Michigan, where Republican congressmen Fred Upton and Peter Meijer wound up supporting Trump’s impeachment, with Upton also criticizing Trump’s fraud claims in November.

 The process requires the winner to get a majority of states, not just the most states.
 (It took 36 ballots for the House to decide the 1800 election because neither Thomas Jefferson nor Aaron Burr got a majority of delegations.)
 And Trump couldn’t afford losing even one delegation in which the GOP had a majority.

-Critics of the Trump-era GOP will believe the GOP would eventually have gone along — especially if the Justice Department had finally, supposedly legitimized Trump’s claims.
+Critics of the Trump-era GOP will believe the Republicans would eventually have gone along — especially if the Justice Department had finally, supposedly legitimized Trump’s claims.
 Republicans had fallen in line through so many other things, after all.

 But, as Philip Bump wrote last week, it would matter just how much controversy there was over what the Justice Department did.
 If Trump forced mass resignations, and then, just as quickly, a politically convenient letter was suddenly released on the eve of Jan.
 6, still without any real evidence?
 If Pence took this highly extraordinary step with the transparent goal of trying to reinstall Trump?